Azure/azure-functions-templates/Functions.Templates/Documentation/tableIn.md

 	Set `partitionKey` and `rowKey`.
 The `filter` and `take` properties are not used in this scenario.

-* Read multiple rows in a C# function.

-	The Functions runtime provides an `IQueryable<T>` object bound to the table.
-Type `T` must derive from `TableEntity` or implement `ITableEntity`.
-The `partitionKey`, `rowKey`, `filter`, and `take` properties are not used in this scenario; you can use the `IQueryable` object to do any filtering required.

-* Read multiple rows in a JavaScript function.
+* Read multiple rows in C# function and JavaScript functions.

 	Set the `filter` and `take` properties.
 Don't set `partitionKey` or `rowKey`.

 #### Storage tables example: Read a single table entity in C# or JavaScript

 The queue message has the row key value and the table entity is read into a type that is user defined.
-The type includes `PartitionKey` and `RowKey` properties and does not derive from `TableEntity`.
+The type includes `PartitionKey` and `RowKey`.

 ```csharp
 public static void Run(string myQueueItem, Person personEntity, ILogger log)